barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-Awesome Full Stack developer.
+Awesome Full Stack developer at [Stackbuilders Inc](http://stackbuilders.com)

 I started as Rails dev, but now my stack is bigger: I'm familiar with awesome frontend tools like Ember or Angular, but my choose is React.js.
-My backend skills also growing and know I can develop solid apps in Elixir & Haskell.
+My backend skills are also growing: I can develop solid apps in Elixir & Haskell.

 ### Contact me